ckampfe/my-talks/lonestar-2019/talk.md

 ^You have to be able to take orders, modify them, produce them, QA them, ship them, etc.

-^And, crucially, you ahve to be able to adapt your process along the way.
+^And, crucially, you have to be able to adapt your process along the way.
 You rely on a lot of faulty assumptions, and you have to adjust your response as you learn why your assumptions were incorrect.

 ^This isn't like cracking a safe, where if you get the code, you win the business.

-^This is what innovation is like.
+^Innovation, it turns out, is really messy.
 It's really messy, and you are desperately searching, grasping even, for things that give you leverage and help you focus on what you want to improve, by helping you not care about the stuff you don't want to care about.

 ---